xprova/bisect-tau/README.md

 (".SUBCKT Subcircuits")](http://ngspice.sourceforge.net/docs/ngspice-manual.pdf).

-The directory `examples` contains sample latch files that can be inspected or used to test run the rool.
+The directory `examples` contains sample latch files that can be inspected or used to test run the tool.

 #### 2. Running Checks